shdown/luastatus/barlibs/i3/README.rst

 * ``in_fd=<fd>``

-  File descriptor to read ``i3bar`` input from.
+  File descriptor to read i3bar or sway-bar input from.
 Usually set by the wrapper.

 * ``out_fd=<fd>``